spwhitton/consfigurator/doc/connections.rst

-The code which establishes connections (i.e., implementations of the ``ESTABLISH-CONNECTION`` generic) is like code in ``:posix`` properties -- it should restrict its I/O to ``RUN``, ``RUNLINES``, ``READFILE`` and ``WRITEFILE``, functions which access the currently active connection.
+The code which establishes connections (i.e., implementations of the ``ESTABLISH-CONNECTION`` generic) is like code in ``:posix`` properties -- it should restrict its I/O to ``RUN``, ``RUNLINES``, ``READ-REMOTE-FILE`` and ``WRITE-REMOTE-FILE``, functions which access the currently active connection.
 This is in order to permit the arbitrary nesting of connections.
 If establishing a connection really does require more I/O, such as in the case of ``:CHROOT.FORK`` connections, code can call ``LISP-CONNECTION-P``, and either signal an error, or fall back to another connection type.